Lady Dada

-Lady Dada was a Philippine comedy-drama miniseries aired on TV5.
-This was the first starring role of Ryan Agoncillo on the station, although he made his popularity as the host for the network's talent show, Talentadong Pinoy.
-The program was supposedly a part of 5 Star Specials.
+Lady Dada is a Philippine television sitcom series broadcast by TV5.
+Directed by Joyce Bernal, it stars Ryan Agoncillo, Mylene Dizon and Keempee de Leon.
+It aired from September 8 to October 6, 2010, and was replaced by The Broken Hearts Club.

 Plot

 “Lady Dada” tells the story of hard luck Dindo (Ryan Agoncillo) who barely succeeds in every business and job he gets into.
 His star-crossed ventures eventually ruined his marriage with Rina (Mylene Dizon).
 After series of unfortunate events, he proves to be a bad luck magnet as he was restrained to get near his son Miko (Nathaniel Britt); this after he became violent in a bar owned by his wife and her ex-suitor Brian (Ryan Eigenmann).

 Macario, his closeted high school best friend, enters the picture in literally gay fashion as Kylie (Keempee de Leon) on the rescue.
 He convinced Dindo to mask his identity as a pretty woman and audition to be the next drag queen in Rina's bar.
 In order to get closer to his wife and son, Dindo is left without a choice but to turn from a man to a woman to a drag queen!
 His woman pretense gets even awkward as she, err, he gets courted by Rina's widower brother Henry (Roderick Paulate).